How Abandonment Shows Up in Adulthood and Why Insight Alone Doesn’t Set You Free

 You call it self-sufficiency.

-Deep down, it’s protection.
-Needing no one feels safer than risking rejection again.
+Needing no one can feel safer than risking rejection again.
+Autonomy becomes a way of staying out of reach.

 It can look like: